Moabdalkarim/A-Novel-ML-classifier-using-Modern-Hopfield-Neural-Networks-code/README.md

 ## Note

-the Hopfield-classifier code is implemented to be run on a GPU machine only, another version to use CPU will be added soon.
+the Hopfield-classifier code is implemented to automatically search for GPU device to run the GPU-enabled version of the code, if not found CPU version will run.